PAYG Instalment Posting

 PAYG instalment posting 4

-B) For Sole Traders: Recording a Personal Drawing
+B) For Sole Traders

 As a sole trader, you and your business are the same legal entity.
 Income tax is a personal liability, not a business expense.
 Therefore, you must not record an "Income Tax Expense" on your business's Profit & Loss statement.
 Payments made from the business for personal tax are treated as Owner's Drawings.